Sports analytics: Gambling

-Sports analytics have had significant impact on the field of play but sports analytics have also contributed to the growing industry of sports gambling, which accounts for approximately 13% of the global gambling industry.
-Valued somewhere between $700–$1,000 billion, sports gambling is extremely popular among groups of all kinds, from avid sports fans to recreational gamblers, you would be hard pressed to find a professional sporting event with nothing riding on the results.
-Many gamblers are attracted to sports gambling because of the plethora of information and analytics that are at their disposal when making decisions.
-One gambler, Bob Stoll, has been ahead of the analytics curve for a number of years, successfully betting against the line 56% (575–453) of the time in college football, a significant rate as a winning percentage above 52.4% is considered profitable.
-With the number of statistics so openly available to fans, Stoll combines a number of different statistics such as, home and away records, record vs divisional/non-divisional teams, rush yards per rush, etc., to make educated picks that have paid off more than half of the time.
+Sports analytics have had significant impact on the field of play.
+They have also contributed to the growing industry of sports gambling, which accounts for approximately 13% of the global gambling industry.
+Valued somewhere between $700–$1,000 billion, sports gambling is popular among groups of all kinds, from avid sports fans to recreational gamblers.
+One would be hard pressed to find a professional sporting event with nothing wagered on the results.
+Many gamblers are attracted to sports gambling because of the plethora of information and analytics that are at their disposal when placing bets.
+One gambler, Bob Stoll, has been ahead of the analytics curve for a number of years, successfully betting against the line 56% (575–453) of the time in college football.
+This is a significant percentage, because a winning percentage above 52.4% is considered profitable.
+With the amount of statistics openly available to fans, Stoll combines a number of different statistics such as: home and away records, record vs divisional/non-divisional teams, rush yards per rush, etc., to make educated picks that have paid off more than half of the time.

 Results from academic research show evidence that Twitter contains enough information to be useful for predicting outcomes in football games.

 With the popularity of sports gambling came the development of a number of sports betting services.
 "Sports betting services are provided by companies such as William Hill, Ladbrokes, bet365, bwin, Paddy Power, betfair, Unibet and many more through their websites and in many cases betting shops.
 In 2012, William Hill generated around 2 billion U.S. dollars in revenue with about 30 billion U.S. dollars in total being staked / wagered with the company."